ABOUT ME

 Professional Me

-Tessa Sayers is the owner and creator of Soul Curiosity, a brand that inspires self-healing through art, storytelling, coaching, workshops, and virtual programs.
-As a Holistic Mind-body Somatic Practitioner, she supports others in nervous system and trauma-healing resilience.
+I am the owner and creator of Soul Curiosity, a brand that inspires self-healing through art, storytelling, coaching, workshops, and virtual programs.
+As a Holistic Mind-body Somatic Practitioner, I support others in nervous system and trauma-healing resilience.

-She has a B.A. in Sociology focusing on Native American studies from Western Washington University.
-As Co-director of the Native American Mentoring Program at WWU, she tutored and mentored youth on the Lummi reservation.
-After moving to Salt Lake City, she obtained an M.Ed. in Educational Psychology at the University of Utah and became a counselor at NAYA ECA, a Native American high school in Portland, Oregon.
+I have a B.A. in Sociology focusing on Native American studies from Western Washington University.
+As Co-director of the Native American Mentoring Program at WWU, I tutored and mentored youth on the Lummi reservation.
+After moving to Salt Lake City, obtained an M.Ed. in Educational Psychology at the University of Utah and became a counselor at NAYA ECA, a Native American high school in Portland, Oregon.

-In 2010, Tessa transitioned to the Nike World Headquarters for 6.5 years in program, product, merchandising, and brand roles.
-With a desire to be closer to family, Tessa joined Wenaha Group, a Native-owned Construction Management company as Director of Marketing and Business Development.
-Eager to lead a team, she then landed at Kitsap Regional Library to manage the Communications Department and oversee nine regional library branches that served over 80,000 patrons and two tribal communities.
+In 2010, I transitioned to the Nike World Headquarters for 6.5 years in program, product, merchandising, and brand roles.
+With a desire to be closer to family, I joined Wenaha Group, a Native-owned Construction Management company as Director of Marketing and Business Development.
+Eager to lead a team, I landed at Kitsap Regional Library to manage the Communications Department and oversee nine regional library branches serving over 80,000 patrons and two tribal communities.

-In 2022, she received the National Center for American Indian Economic Development's 40 Under 40 Award.
-Tessa is currently the Director of Marketing and Program Development for American Indigenous Business Leaders.
-She writes business leadership and wellness curriculum, mentors Indigenous college youth, facilitates development retreats, manages AIBL's national annual conference, in addition to graphic design and marketing.
+In 2022, I received the National Center for American Indian Economic Development's 40 Under 40 Award.
+I am currently the Director of Marketing and Program Development for American Indigenous Business Leaders.
+I write business leadership and wellness curriculum, mentor Indigenous college youth, facilitate development retreats, and manage AIBL's national annual conference, in addition to graphic design and marketing.

 Indigenous Me

-I'm a certified artist with my tribe, Turtle Mountain, and in 2019, with a desire to giveback, designed the Resiliency Woven Blanket.
-Believing in the power of art and its ability to heal, 100% of the blanket profits support Indigenized Behavioral Healing, an organization which facilitates workshops meant to empower courage and resilience within the Turtle Mountain tribal community.
-Since it's creation, the blanket has raised over $29,000.
+I'm a certified artist with my tribe, Turtle Mountain, and in 2019, with a desire to give back, I designed the Resiliency Woven Blanket.
+Believing in the power of art and its ability to heal, 100% of the blanket profits support Indigenized Behavioral Healing, an organization that facilitates workshops meant to empower courage and resilience within the Turtle Mountain tribal community.
+With the help of Turtle Mountain Tribal Council and Beyond Buckskin matching dollars raised, since its creation, the blanket has raised over $29,000.